ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | tiered       | `5iops-tier`      |    10 -  9,600 |  5        | 3,000 - 48,000 |  768 |
 | tiered       | `10iops-tier`     |    10 -  4,800 | 10        | 3,000 - 48,000 | 1024 |
 | custom       | `custom`          |    10 - 16,000 | 10 - 100  | 100 - 48,000[^ttext3] | 1024 |
-{: caption="Table 1.
-Block Storage profiles and performance levels." caption-side="bottom"}
+{: caption="Block Storage profiles and performance levels." caption-side="bottom"}

 [^ttext1]: Nominal IOPS values are based on 16k I/O size.
 [^ttext2]: Max throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers.
 The throughput multiplier for the 10 IOPS/GB  tier and the custom profile is 256 KB.
 The higher the IOPS that you specify, the higher the throughput limit becomes.